Loading lesson…

 The big idea: making thinking visible usually makes thinking better.
 But visible is not the same as faithful — and that distinction matters.

-What is the core idea behind "Chain-of-Thought Mechanics"?
+What is the main idea of "Chain-of-Thought Mechanics"?